Back to questions

 The dataset you are querying against may have different input & output - this is just an example!

-Now, let's count all of the distinct product categories that a customer has purchased a product from.
+First, join the and tables to count the distinct product categories each customer has purchased from.